datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
+You’ll get this little dashboard that you see on the right.

+There’s three options there and they all pertain to today's date.
+All three of these are going to operate differently tomorrow and they will have operated differently yesterday as well.

-But at first, you might think that you want to look at Date is before.
-But, be careful.
-If you do Date is before, it picks a point and time and highlights everything before that.
+At first, you may think that you want use Date is before.
+But, if you do Date is before, it picks a point and time and highlights everything before that.
 That’s not what you want.
-Use the Date is choice on the menu instead.

 ---
-## Within the Last Week
+## Date Is

 ```yaml
 type: "FullImageSlide"